adamh1223/regex-tutorial/gist-template.md

 A regular expressions (regex) is a way to search through a string of text, and group searches together.
 Regex allows get pieces of text and perform a number of actions with the text, such as validation or find and replace.
 There are many actions you can do with the text you are targeting.

+2 commmon use cases of regex are:
+ 1. Validating user generated input
+ 2. Search through a large body of text
+ 3. Find and replace

 ## Summary

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

 To use regex, you have a body of text you're searching through, and you write your regular expression at the top.
 This is what you are searching for.
 The regular expression almost always starts and ends with a /.
+Between the slashes, you have your search pattern.
 After the closing /, you have flags.
 Flags are the different search filters that target text using different parameters.

+The default settings are to find the first exact match of whatever is between the slashes.
+To change this behavior, flags are necessary.

 ## Table of Contents